quickwit-oss/tantivy-py/README.md

 The bindings can be installed using setuptools:

-    python setup.py install --user
+    python3 setup.py install --user

 Note that this requires setuptools-rust to be installed.
-Another thing to note is that the bindings are using [PyO3](https://github.com/PyO3/pyo3), which requires rust nightly currently.
+Another thing to note is that the bindings are using [PyO3](https://github.com/PyO3/pyo3), which requires rust nightly and only supports python3.

 # Usage

-python-tantivy has a similar API to tantivy.
+tantivy-py has a similar API to tantivy.
 To create a index first a schema needs to be built.
 After that documents can be added to the index and a reader can be created to search the index.